 When you’re traveling constantly, it’s hard to keep track of how much you’re spending in your home currency.
 Especially if you’re in a place like Bali or Vietnam, where the currency is measured in the hundred thousand or million range.
 XE provides you with up to minute exchange rates and lets you compare multiple currencies at once.

 Grab is Southeast Asia’s answer to Uber and Lyft.
 It works exactly the same, except Grab allows you to pay cash.
 Sure, you can always take a taxi.
 But using Grab means you can enter your address right into the app, even if it’s in another language.
 Plus it eliminates the usual foreigner pricing and negotiation parts of taking a taxi in Southeast Asia.

-I already wrote about the importance of a VPN here, but to give you the short version, you need one.
 When you’re traveling, a VPN will protect your devices and your data (credit card info, usernames, passwords) while connected to unsecured public networks in airports, hotels, and cafes.
 Using a VPN also allows you to access sites that might otherwise be blocked in the country you’re visiting.

 Unlike America, the rest of the world doesn’t rely on SMS messages to text.
 So if you want to be able to to contact or keep in touch with anyone abroad, you’re going to need a messaging app and WhatsApp is by far the world’s most popular.
 It can vary by country though.
 For example, Thailand’s messaging app of choice is LINE.